Writing Technical Skills into Your Resume - a Complete GuidePresenting your technical experience on a resume August 15, 2022 ·

 - When you add the right technical skills, those that are relevant to the job you want, you’re going to get past any automated ATS filters and you should get a call for an interview.

-- Soft skills are pretty static, but your technical skills will change and you develop your career.
+- Soft skills are pretty static, but your technical skills will change as you develop your career.

 - Even when you get the job you want, you should keep on top of your proficiency in your technical skills.
 Make sure to apply your technical skills and keep them refreshed, particularly if you’re not using some of them in your job.